 - Evolution: A not so great reason, in my humble opinion, is the concept that we’re drinking milk of another animal and we’ve not yet adapted to digesting it etc etc. I mean, that’s fine, but I don’t know if it scientifically matters.
 If you can tolerate it, eat it.
 Some of us can, some of us can’t.
 No big deal.

-Despite all it’s liabilities, there’s a lot to love about milk.
+Despite all its liabilities, there’s a lot to love about milk.
 It’s pretty delicious.
-It’s a low calorie, healthy food (when done right), that has a unique flavor many love.
+It’s a low-calorie, healthy food (when done right), that has a unique flavor many people love.
 It’s rich in healthy fats and micronutrients like calcium, Vitamin D, and more.
-From milk and dairy products you can make awesome stuff like cheese, yogurt, and my favorite food group: ice cream.
+From milk and dairy products, you can make awesome stuff like cheese, yogurt, and my favorite food group: ice cream.

 And it is in this space that dairy alternatives were born.

 “I choose almond milk for our smoothies because it tastes good and has less sugar and fewer calories than milk,” says Wonder Woman aka my wife aka Mom of Triplets + 1.
 She’s not alone in her thought process.

 If we don’t want milk, we’re not out on our dairy-eres.
 There are a number of healthy foods that can be turned into “milk” and used as substitutes.
 The most common are nuts (almonds, cashews, coconuts), soy, rice, and oats.